nielskee/draft-articles/TechnicalHiringPart2.md

 - Submit via a pull request (the pull will never be merged)

-* A Modified Pipeline
+## A modified pipeline

-* "Aptitude" tests
+## "Aptitude" tests

 Some companies do psychometric evaluations or "aptitude testing".
 These are numerical, inductive, and verbal reasoning tests, and - spoiler alert - are absolutely nothing to do with real-world aptitude in software development.

-I've no idea why organisations do these, and I strongly suspect they don't either, except maybe out of habit.
+I've no idea why organisations do these, and I strongly suspect they don't either.
 You're building a development team, not setting up a competitor organisation to MENSA.
 If someone can work as part of a team in delivering solutions to complex problems, write good code, and keep learning as they work, I'd say their grey matter is working pretty well for them.

+## Finally...